 '''

+[ > p475;

 [ > p803;

 '''

-Generating and labelling large amounts of data like this is very common when using Maple, and it would be much more difficult to do without using dotted names.
+Generating and labeling large amounts of data like this is very common when using Maple, and it would be much more difficult to do without using concatenated names.

 The 1,000 variable names p1 through p1000 that we generated above can all be unassigned by the following command (notice the colon at the end of the command).